-In Virginia, civil protective orders generally do not cover people who are/were not family or household members.
+In Virginia, family abuse protective orders generally do not cover people who are/were not family or household members.

 However, assault, stalking, and harassment are against the law.
 If one of these crimes is being committed against you, you may want to consider calling the police.
 If criminal charges are pressed against the abuser and a warrant is issued for the abuser's arrest, a judge may be able to order him/her to stay away from you.
 You can also visit our Staying Safe page for ways to increase your safety.

 If you do not qualify for a protective order based on domestic violence, you may be able to file for a Protective Order for an Act of Violence, Force or Threat.